polybar/polybar-scripts/README.md

 * [hulutouer/polybar-fcitx5-module](https://github.com/hulutouer/polybar-fcitx5-module): This module is used to display the status of fcitx5 input method
 * [i3-wsman/i3-wsman](https://github.com/i3-wsman/i3-wsman): Create, reorder, group, and focus workspaces easily in i3
 * [tuurep/windowlist](https://github.com/tuurep/windowlist/): List all open windows, click to switch focus or minimize
+* [jamessouth/polybar-binary-clock-fonts](https://github.com/jamessouth/polybar-binary-clock-fonts): Fonts to display time as dots like on a binary clock

 #### Finance
 * [willHol/polybar-crypto](https://github.com/willHol/polybar-crypto): A polybar script that displays the price of crypto-currencies